cunnie/writings/i_am_become_forever.md

 "Did either of these subjects manifest any symptoms before their disappearance?"

 "Yes," said General Gates.
-"Their field of vision was distorted, they saw what you refer to as «juxtaposed» images.
+"Their field of vision was distorted, they saw what you refer to as 'juxtaposed' images.
 At times they suffered mild headaches.
 At other times they were overcome with a sense of calm and well-being.
-Also, they «flickered»?"
+Also, they 'flickered'?"

-"What do you mean by «flickered»?"
+"What do you mean by 'flickered'?"

 "There were people who noticed that the subjects would seem to disappear for a fraction of a second and then reapper."